 Blessed with the Gulf Coast, Texas has access to some of the freshest seafood in the country.
-The food in this state is truly a melting pot of flavors: influence from our next-door neighbors in Cajun country like the famous seafood boil and a touch of heat and acidity from the food of Mexico like Ceviche.
+The food in this state is truly a melting pot of flavors: influence from our next-door neighbors in Cajun country, like the famous seafood boil, and a touch of heat and acidity from the food of Mexico, like ceviche.
 Be it fine dining or fast casual, the seafood options are endless.
-I’m sharing 5 of my favorite seafood-focused spots, plus some honorable mentions.
+Here are five favorite seafood-focused spots, plus some honorable mentions.

 Grove Wine Bar & Kitchen – Austin

 Nestled under a lush canopy of oak and cottonwood trees, The Grove Wine Bar & Kitchen has an expansive seafood menu.
 Their fan favorite, the Ora King Salmon, is cooked so the skin gets extra-crispy, then it’s served on a bed coconut-cilantro rice with bright, seasonal vegetables and a citrus-caper vinaigrette.
 Another great reason to visit?
 Their killer wine list.
 With over 200 different bottles, they have a perfect pairing for everything.